Program Directory by City

 St. Margaret’s Community Services Center

-Provides food programs, including: groceries, sack lunches, and senior food distribution; utility assistance; immigration processing; counseling services; adult education classes; tutoring for adults and youth; CalFresh and MediCal application assistance; homeless programs; mobile showers; health screening; workshops; and holiday programs.
+Offers: food programs, including groceries, sack lunches and senior food distribution; utility assistance; immigration processing; counseling services; adult education classes (ESL and Citizenship); nutrition education; gardening and physical fitness program; tutoring for adults and youth; CalFresh and MediCal application assistance; Coordinated Entry System (CES) for unhoused adults and TAY; household supplies (diapers, feminine hygiene, hygiene kits, etc.); mobile medical clinics, haircuts and showers; mail services for unhoused; workshops; and holiday programs.

 10217 S. Inglewood Ave., Lennox, CA 90304